akikoo/one-web-boilerplate/README.md

 inlines and minifies styles in the same order that you @import-ed them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above) before anything else.

-Keep in mind that if you work with Sass, you should only do changes in /webroot/assets/scss/ directory, as the files in /webroot/assets/css/ will obviously be the generated ones, rewritten on each save or build.
+Remember that if you work with Sass, you should only do changes in /webroot/assets/scss/ directory, as the files in /webroot/assets/css/ will obviously be the generated ones, rewritten on each save.

-New stylesheets you create should probably be placed in /webroot/assets/scss/components/modules.
+New stylesheets you create should be placed in /webroot/assets/scss/components/modules.
 Remember to add @import rules for any new styles.
 After the base styles, the order in which the module stylesheets are included should't matter (you write your styles carefully, right?)
 The idea is that module styles inherit only from base rules, not